Challenges in Scientific Data Communication from Low-Mass Interstellar Probes: Conclusions

 \section{Conclusions}

 The design of a communication downlink from low-mass interstellar probes is extremely challenging.
-While the downlink appears to be feasible in theory, we have identified areas where technological innovation and invention will be needed, and the feasibility of those technologies remains in question.
-Thus this paper can serve as a roadmap to further investigation and research, and the ultimate outcome depends on the success of those efforts.
+While the downlink violates no laws of physics and appears to be feasible in theory, the challenge arises when the characteristics of available technologies are taken into account.
+Innovation and invention in both system concepts and in the constituent technologies will be needed.

-A major limitation of this paper is the assumption that background radiation can be neglected.
-Although we have quantified the conditions under which that assumption is valid, it is not clear that the technological obstacles to adherence to those conditions can be overcome.
-In particular background radiation from the target star is a serious issue unless the transmit power is increased or specific measures to attenuate this radiation in the receiver are undertaken.
-Leaving open the possibility of those efforts falling short, it would be prudent to study the downlink design and performance in the regime of significant background radiation.